 This summary highlights selected information from this prospectus and does not contain all of the information that is important to you.
 You should carefully read this entire prospectus and the other documents referred to in this prospectus, including the information presented under the sections titled "Risk Factors," "Cautionary Statement Regarding Forward Looking Statements," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Condensed Combined Financial Information," and the consolidated financial statements and the related notes thereto included elsewhere in this prospectus, before making an investment decision.
-The definition of some of the terms used in this prospectus entitled "Where You Can Find More Information."
+The definition of some of the terms used in this prospectus are set forth under the section "Selected Definitions."
+For additional information, see the section of this prospectus entitled "Where You Can Find More Information."
 Each item in this summary refers to the page of this prospectus on which that subject is discussed in more detail.